xiaoyang-sde/knowledge-base/docs/distributed-systems/02-google-file-system.md

 - The file data mutations depends on the status of the operation.
 The region is **consistent** if the clients will see the same data across all replicas.
 The region is **defined** if the clients will see consistent data and what the mutation writes in its entirety across all replicas.
   - Successful serial write: defined
   - Successful concurrent write: consistent and undefined (mixed fragments from multiple mutations)
-  - Successful record append: defined interspersed with inconsistent (padding or duplicate regions bewteen consistent records)
+  - Successful record append: defined interspersed with inconsistent (padding or duplicate regions between consistent records)
   - Failed write or record append: inconsistent and undefined

 ## Implementation